 If you checked any of the above, you may have the symptoms of a serious neck problem.
 Call our office to schedule a consultation with a qualified doctor before the symptoms progress into a serious problem.

 The seven cervical vertebrae (also known as spinal bones) in the neck have highly mobile joints, allowing you to bend your head forward, backward and rotate as necessary.
 Because of its extreme flexibility, the neck lends itself easily to injury and pain.

 Your neck is the vital passageway that allows your brain to communicate with the rest of your body, coordinating almost all bodily functions.
 Even minor injuries can easily cause damage to the supporting muscles, tendons, ligaments and vertebrae of the neck.
 If left untreated, this can cause major disruption to even the most basic of bodily functions.
 So a simple injury left untreated can become more than a pain in the neck.

 Neck pain can be serious.
-Before you get to the point of regular neck pain, spinal degeneration or worse, schedule a complimentary consultation with our qualified chiropractor today!
+Before you get to the point of regular neck pain, spinal degeneration or worse, schedule a complimentary consultation with our Denver Chiropractor today!

-Denver Chiropractor is conveniently located in Denver, Colorado near I-25 & S. Colorado Blvd.
+Denver Chiropractor is conveniently located in Denver, Colorado near I-25 & S. Bellaire St.